 You'll also receive your monthly FICO score for free with your credit card billing statement.
 Your complimentary FICO score will help you keep up with changes to your credit score.

-The cash advance APR is 25.49 percent and the cash advance fee is $10 or 5 percent.
-Foreign transactions are charged 3 percent of the transaction.
+The cash advance APR is 25.49 percent, and the cash advance fee is $10 or 5 percent.

-Chase Freedom is one of the few no interest credit cards that also pay rewards on purchases.
-If you're approved, you can receive $150 bonus if you spend $500 on purchases in the first 3 months from the account opening.
-You'll also get a $25 bonus when you add the first authorized user and make the first purchase within the first 3 months.
-To qualify for the bonus, you can't have received another bonus from Chase (for this card or any other Chase credit card) within the past 24 months.
+Chase Freedom is one of the rare no-interest credit cards that pay rewards.
+If you're approved, you can receive a $150 bonus if you spend $500 on purchases in the first three months from the account opening.
+You'll also get a $25 bonus when you add the first authorized user and make the first purchase within the first three months.
+To qualify, you can't have received another bonus from any Chase card within the past 24 months.

-Not only can you enjoy no interest on purchases and a great cash bonus, there are also great rewards.
-You'll earn 5 percent cash back on up to $1,500 in purchases in bonus categories that rotate each quarter.
-Make sure you activate otherwise your purchases will earn 1 percent cash back.
+The rewards are good.
+You'll earn 5 percent cash back on up to $1,500 in purchases in bonus categories that change each quarter.
+Make sure you activate the feature, or your purchases will earn only 1 percent cash back.

-The U.S. Bank Visa Platinum Card offers 0 percent introductory APR on purchases and balance transfers for the first 15 billing cycles.
-After that, the variable APR is 10.49 percent to 22.49 percent based on your creditworthiness.
-It's important to note that 15 billing cycles will be shorter than 15 months because billing cycles are typically around 25 to 29 days long.
-Your promotional rate will actually last around 13-14 months depending on the length of the billing cycle.
+The U.S. Bank Visa Platinum Card offers a 0 percent introductory APR on purchases and balance transfers for the first 20 billing cycles.
+After that, the variable APR is 11.74 percent to 23.74 percent based on your creditworthiness.
+Note that a term of 20 billing cycles is shorter than 20 months, since billing cycles are typically 25 to 29 days long.

 There's no annual fee.
-Late fees are charged up to $37.
+Late fees up to $37 can be assessed.